NISP-GmbH/Overview-of-NI-SP-Solutions/README.md

 * __Collect DCV Logs:__ [For Linux](https://github.com/NISP-GmbH/Collect-DCV-Logs) Are you having problem?
 This script will collect all relevant info about your DCV Server environment, so you can open a ticket and attach the generated file to help the support.

+* __DCV Setup GUI:__ [For Windows][https://github.com/NISP-GmbH/Windows-DCV-Setup-GUI] Configure DCV Server and DCV Session Manager without have to manually edit Windows registries, using a visual interface.

 ### EF Portal

 * __[Collect EF Portal Logs](https://github.com/NISP-GmbH/Collect-EF-Portal-Logs)__ Are you trying to troubleshoot an issue?
 This script will collect all relevant info about your EF Portal environment, so you can open a ticket and attach the generated file to help the support.